1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Object_Detection_in_an_Urban_Environment/README.md

 ## Results

+Each model was evaluated using the mean Average Precision (mAP) metric, which quantifies the model's accuracy in object detection.
+The mAP is derived from the precision and recall values across various Intersections over Union (IoU) thresholds.

+To monitor the training process, TensorBoard was employed to visualize the training loss and validation mAP for each model.
+The TensorBoard graphs revealed consistent patterns in training loss among the models, but their generalization performance on the test data varied.

 ## Future Work & Possible Improvement
 We identified several opportunities to enhance model performance, though implementing them would require additional resources and a higher computing budget.
 These include: